Bhaskers-Blu-Org2/MCW-Optimized-architecture/Whiteboard design session/WDS student guide - Optimized architecture.md

 ### Customer needs

-1. Design a two-phase approach to the process of migrating Azure resources towards the goal of optimized spending
+1. Design a two-phase approach to the process of migrating Azure resources towards the goal of optimized spending.

-2. Fix the SQL Server database hosting to be more robust, reliable, and enterprise-grade
+2. Fix the SQL Server database hosting to be more robust, reliable, and enterprise-grade.

-3. Automatic scaling needs to be implemented to reduce the manual process involved
+3. Automatic scaling needs to be implemented to reduce the manual process involved.

-4. Identify the appropriate method to use for scaling out the different application tiers to meet increases in load
+4. Identify the appropriate method to use for scaling out the different application tiers to meet increases in load.

-5. Identify the appropriate VM sizes for each application tier
+5. Identify the appropriate VM sizes for each application tier.

-6. Validate the appropriate Azure Regions are used for hosting and create a plan to migrate any necessary resources to a different region
+6. Validate the appropriate Azure Regions are used for hosting and create a plan to migrate any necessary resources to a different region.

-7. Identify the PaaS services to use, and the App Service Plans, and create a migration plan
+7. Identify the PaaS services to use, and the App Service Plans, and create a migration plan.

-8. Identify a strategy to reduce server maintenance as the system is scaled out to meet increased load
+8. Identify a strategy to reduce server maintenance as the system is scaled out to meet increased load.

-9. The migration steps should not require any changes to application code
+9. The migration steps should not require any changes to application code.

 ### Customer objections